 Construction workers are often in situations that put them at risk for serious or fatal injury, from working high off the ground, to using potentially dangerous machinery and being exposed to toxic substances.
 When injuries do occur, victims are put into a financial crisis because of mounting medical bills and not being able to go to work to continue earning money.
-Our Hillsboro construction accident lawyers understand what construction accident victims go through and the damages they have to deal with.
+Our Hillsboro construction accident attorneys understand what construction accident victims go through and the damages they have to deal with.
 If your injury was the result of the negligence of a third party that is not your employer, you may be able to file a lawsuit to obtain compensation.
-Our attorneys can represent you through the entire legal process, fighting for the compensation you need to be able to move forward after a serious injury.
+Our construction attorneys can represent you through the entire legal process, fighting for the compensation you need to be able to move forward after a serious injury.

-Examples of Construction Accidents
+Examples of Construction Accident Injuries in Hillsboro, OR

 There are so many ways for a construction worker to get hurt on the job.
 Some of the accidents that cause injuries to construction workers include: